oasis-tcs/openc2-tc-ops/JADN-and-OpenC2.md

 [Information Theory](https://en.wikipedia.org/wiki/Entropy_(information_theory)),
 which provides a concrete way of quantifying information that is explicitly independent of both semantic meaning and data representation.
-A JADN IM provides a clear and unambiguous bridge between semantics and data, supporting flexibility of implementations while maintaining interoperable information exchange between them.
+A JADN IM links model-defined semantic types with JADN-defined core information types, providing an unambiguous bridge between semantics and data.
+This supports implementation flexibility while maintaining interoperable information exchange across implementations.

 # A Brief JADN Overview